 Small companies are subject to less scrutiny than their larger competitors, meaning companies might experience financial or operational problems without much warning.

 A number of small energy companies have become insolvent, while larger companies are less vulnerable to market forces.

 Energy suppliers beneath a certain size are not obliged to be part of the Warm Home Discount Scheme.
 If you qualify for the scheme, it’s important to check if an energy company takes part before switching.

-Energy regulator Ofgem steps in if a supplier stops trading.
+If your energy supplier goes bust, energy regulator Ofgem steps in.
 Ofgem invites other companies to bid for the insolvent supplier’s customers base, choosing a new supplier based on a competitive process.

 You will be moved from a contract with the insolvent energy supplier to a new supplier.
 The new supplier is not obliged to give you the same tariff as the old company, but they do need to honour any credit on your account.

-If you wish to switch to a supplier you choose yourself, you are free to do so - but it is advisable to wait if you have credit on your account that you want to claim back.
+If you wish to switch to a supplier you choose yourself, you're free to do so - but it's advisable to wait until Ofgem moves you to the new supplier its chosen first if you have credit on your account that you want to claim back.